“There is nothing to writing. All you do is sit down at a typewriter and bleed,” said Ernest Hemingway.

 However, if you too have a book in your heart that you wish to write, but the thought of slogging upon it for month after month seems too daunting or boring, then NaNoWriMo is just the thing for you.

 NaNoWriMo is short for National Novel Writing Month in which thousands of writers from all over the world participate with the aim of completing their individual novels within a month.
 People like participating in NaNoWriMo as it gives them a reason to really become dedicated to their book, helps them to maintain their motivation, and also gets them encouragement and impetus from other writers participating in the event.

 If you wish to take advantage of this year’s NaNoWriMo, there’s no time to lose.
-It is going to start from 1st of November and would continue till 30th of November.
+It is going to start from the 1st of November and would continue till the 30th of November.

 However, it might still be that you wish to participate in NaNoWriMo, but can’t imagine devoting so much time to writing even for a month.
-Well, here’s a good news.
-This year, you can collaborate with writers from all over the world to develop one record breaking book!
+Well, here’s good news.
+This year, you can collaborate with writers from all over the world to develop one record-breaking book!